-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

 Learn how to create an exception that blocks access to a specific URL, even though the URL is in a category permitted by current policies.

 If you need to block a specific website in a permitted category (for example, because of misuse), you can create an exception to block just that URL, while continuing to permit the category in your policies.